 Description: said service featuring traditional language, a set format for intercessions, Common Worship lectionary readings (when not following a sermon series) from the New International Version of the Bible, and a shorter sermon.

-9.45 am All-age Service with Holy Communion using Common Worship
+10.30am All-age Service with Holy Communion using Common Worship – First Sunday of the month only

 Duration: 60 minutes